-I am a Visiting Professor at Occidental College.
+I am a Professor in the Political Science Department at Mount San Antonio College.
 I earned a Ph.D. from Claremont

 My research interests focus on state and local politics, race and ethnicity, the mass media, political communication, and political behavior.

 I am currently researching how media coverage affects attitudes toward immigration within the states.
 I am also researching how public opinion toward Latinos is formed given their emergence into non-traditional U.S. states.

 Candidates Strategize, Engage, and Communicate.
 I also recently served as an editorial assistant for the Journal of Politics.